The Woman Who Helped Build GPG: Celebrating Kathryn Gamble’s Next Chapter

 They were right to.

 GPG closed 2019 with four clients.
 By 2021, they had twelve clients across five states – growth that accelerated through the pandemic and kept building.
 The campaigns GPG supported grew from seven-figure efforts to eight- and nine-figure endeavors.
-What began as a promising venture became a nationally recognized philanthropic consulting firm.
+What began as a promising venture became a nationally recognized fundraising consulting firm.

 None of it happened by accident.
 Kathryn brought deep experience from some of the region’s most respected institutions – UNC Chapel Hill, East Carolina University, Saint Mary’s School, and the North Carolina Museum of Art – along with an MBA from Queens University of Charlotte and a PhD from NC State.
 She helped build GPG’s core consulting methodologies, recruited and mentored the team, and brought what Gail describes as “strategic rigor, intellectual curiosity, and a steady presence to every client engagement.”